edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 **Key information:**

 -   This query string comparison is performed after {{ PRODUCT }} rewrites or redirects the request.
 Rewrite or redirect a URL through the [URL Rewrite](/guides/performance/rules/features#url-rewrite) and [URL Redirect](/guides/performance/rules/features#url-redirect) features, respectively.
-Use the [Query](#query) to match on the original query string submitted by the client.
+Use the [Query](#query) match condition to match on the original query string submitted by the client.
 -   The value associated with this match condition will be compared against the entire request's query string.
 -   For the purposes of this option, a query string starts with the first character after the question mark (?) delimiter for the query string.
 Therefore, the text specified in the **Value** option should not include a leading question mark (?).
 -   Certain characters require URL encoding.
 Use the percentage symbol to URL encode the following characters: